nuive/pokemon-access/readme.md

       game = "crystal-clear", -- script folder of the hack (can be the same as base-game) language = "en" -- language folder of the hack }, -- end hackrom structure
--- paste here previous structure if you want to add more hacks of Pokémon Crystal }, -- end base-game structure
+-- paste here previous structure if you want to add more hacks of PokÃ©mon Crystal }, -- end base-game structure
   -- paste here previous structure if you want to add hacks of different games (gold, blue, yellow) changing the apropriate values
 }